Ev1lT1g3r/rail-freight-route-mapping/API.md

 - Displays all submissions with filtering and sorting
 - Shows submission status, dates, and metadata
 - Provides edit and delete actions
+- **Bulk Operations**:
+  - Bulk mode toggle
+  - Multi-select with checkboxes
+  - Select All / Deselect All
+  - Bulk delete selected submissions
+  - Bulk status change (mark as Submitted)
+- Contextual help tooltips for filters and sorting
+- Enhanced empty states with actionable CTAs

 ### SubmissionForm